- Full-day tour to the Tiwi Islands, from Darwin

 Start your day by visiting the Aboriginal community of Wurrumiyanga.
 Your guide accompanies you to the local museum, and provides commentary on the displays of traditional art and the depictions of Tiwi dreamtime stories.

-Next you’ll stop by an arts and crafts center to get a glimpse of artists at work.
-You can purchase Tiwi arts and screen-printed fabrics at island prices (own expense).
-Leave the arts center for your next stop, a Tiwi burial site.
-Learn about the rituals of the Pukamani ceremony that includes placing funerary poles, decorated with painted mythological figures, around a grave.
+Next, stop by an arts and crafts center to get a glimpse of artists at work.
+You can purchase Tiwi arts and screen-printed fabrics (own expense).
+At your next stop, a Tiwi burial site, learn about the rituals of the Pukamani ceremony, which includes placing funerary poles decorated with painted mythological figures around a grave.
 Your guide can answer any questions you may have about the burial process.